Medical Marijuana Clinic in Toledo & Maumee, OH

 Northwest Ohio Provides Medical Marijuana Recommendations for Certification to Qualified Patients.
-If You Would Like to Set Up an Appointment to Please Call Today at 419-725-6290.
-We Are Open 6 Days a Week!
+If You Would Like to Set Up an Appointment Please Call One of Our Locations.

 Since a law passed on September 8, 2016, the use of medical marijuana has been approved for some patients in Ohio who suffer from 21 different chronic conditions.
 If you suffer from a chronic condition such as cancer, fibromyalgia, or multiple sclerosis, and think that medical marijuana may be the right treatment protocol for you, please call Northwest Ohio Urgent Care in Maumee to schedule your consultation today.
 Our certified physicians can help you understand the potential risks and benefits of medical marijuana and can recommend it for patients for whom it may be a viable treatment protocol.